 You can walk around the grounds and flower gardens, then enjoy the view from the restaurant/bar.
 You could also have a treatment the spa.

 The entry pavilion next to the landing jetty is lined with enormous elephants carved in stone.
 Even today, the present Maharana hosts parties here.
 Jag Mandir can also be rented for private parties.

 Boat trips depart hourly from Rameshwar Ghat within the City Palace complex.
 A return trip costs around 700 Rupees (approximately £8).

 For other ideas about places to visit in Udaipur, click here for our useful post about the Best Places to Visit in Udaipur in 1 Day.

-If you would like to visit the Monsoon Palace just outside of Udaipur, you can take this guided tour.
+If you would like to visit the Monsoon Palace just outside of Udaipur, you can take this full day private city tour.
 You will also visit City Palace and Lake Pichola.